General Session | 9.15 AM to 12.35 PM (CEST)

 Panels | 10.30 AM to 12.35 PM (CEST)

 Panel I | 10.30 AM (CEST)

-Panel I will be convening key stakeholders responsible for the materialisation of the development of the EU Cloud CoC alongside representatives of major cloud users’ groups, namely the automotive and financial industries.
+Panel I convened key stakeholders responsible for the materialisation of the EU Cloud CoC alongside representatives of major cloud users’ groups, namely the automotive and financial industries.

-This set up aims at putting forward a discussion on what are the main drivers of such co-regulatory initiatives as well as how each of those actors contributed to the optimisation of the design, negotiation, and implementation processes of the EU Cloud CoC.
+This set up aimed at putting forward a discussion on the main drivers of co-regulatory initiatives while touching upon the particular role of different actors when it comes to the design, negotiation, and implementation of these instruments.

 Chief Privacy Officer | Volkswagen Group